Go to main contentGo to footer

 Treatment-Resistant Anxiety DisordersThe study for a shared definition

-A multidisciplinary workgroup composed of numerous international experts, including Dr. Stefano Pallanti of the Istituto di Neuroscienze, has joined efforts to outline for the first time the shared operational criteria for the definition of Treatment-Resistant Anxiety Disorder.
+A multidisciplinary workgroup composed of international experts, including Dr. Stefano Pallanti of the Istituto di Neuroscienze, has joined efforts to outline for the first time the shared operational criteria for the definition of Treatment-Resistant Anxiety Disorder.
 The study, entitled "The definition of treatment resistance in anxiety disorders: a Delphi method-based consensus guideline", was published in the prestigious journal World Psychiatry, which represents the most important psychiatric journal in the world.

 To reach the shared definition, the multidisciplinary workgroup used a state-of-the-art approach based on the "Delphi method", a sophisticated survey technique that allows reaching an objective and shared consensus among experts based on the most up-to-date knowledge on a specific topic.